“Top 5 reasons people are leaving the church”

 Not because I want to bury my head in the sand and pretend that nothing is happening to the church today.
 Not because I disagree with the other bloggers and articles that choose to address the topic head on.
 Not because I think the situation doesn’t deserve attention or has legitimate evidence behind it.

-You see, when we simply blame the institution, we negate all the good that comes with it too.
+When we blame the institution, we negate all the good that comes with it too.
+When we blame the system, we ignore the legitimate reasons the system was put in the place.
 When we blame big churches, we miss the big things those churches are doing for the Lord.
 When we blame denominations, we disregard entire segments of the church who are serving Jesus.

-The reality is that many people are leaving the church.
-But there is another generation quickly coming into adulthood (Generation Alpha) and if we spend all of our time, energy, and study on figuring out what reforms we need to get those who have lost back, we could very easily neglect the generation following closely behind.
+The reality is that Millenials are leaving the church.
+But there is another generation quickly coming into adulthood (don’t know if we have a catchy name for them yet) and if we spend all of our time, energy, and study on figuring out what reforms we need to get those Millenials back, we could very easily neglect the generation following closely behind.

 As my website name indicates, I firmly believe we need to refocus.
 I’m less concerned with the size of church building and their multiple worship formats as I am about how they are discipling the next generation.